-There are many different ways to work with DOE through the Better Buildings Initiative.
-Explore our partnerships to find the best fit for your organization, whether your focus is energy, water, waste, or carbon.
+There are many different ways to work with DOE through the Better Buildings & Better Plants Initiative.
+Explore our partnerships to find the best fit for your organization, whether your focus is energy, water, or waste.

 Featured Solutions